Metropolis-Hastings transition kernel couplings: Maximal kernel couplings

 \subsection{Maximal proposal kernel couplings}

-It may seem that if $\bp \in \Gmax(P,P)$ is generated by a proposal coupling $\bq \in \Gamma(Q,Q)$ and some acceptance coupling $\bb$ then $\bq$ might have to be a maximal coupling.
-The proposal-based maximal coupling of \citet{OLeary2020} has this property, and it seems plausible that to maximize the probability of $X=Y$ one might need to start by maximizing the probability of $x'=y'$.
+It seems reasonable to guess that if $\bp \in \Gmax(P,P)$ is generated by a proposal coupling $\bq \in \Gamma(Q,Q)$ and an acceptance indicator coupling $\bb$, then $\bq$ must itself be maximal.
+The proposal-based maximal couplings of~\citet{OLeary2020} have this property, and it seems plausible that in order to maximize the probability of $X=Y$ one might need to start by maximizing the probability of $x'=y'$.
 However, the following shows that no special relationship exists between maximal proposal and transition couplings.